chaosarium/Influx/README.md

     - DELETE `/vocab/delete_token` to update a token
 - `docs` to work with docs
     - `/docs/{lang_identifier}` returns list of content, with metadata, for the language specified by `lang_identifier`.
 Currently only supports markdown content.
-        - `/docs/{lang_identifier}/{filename}` returns a specific piece of content, with metadata, text, tokenised text, and results from querying vocabulary database
+        - `/docs/{lang_identifier}/{filename}` returns a specific piece of content, with metadata, text, lemmatised and tokenised text, and results from querying vocabulary database